CLOCK

 Five Dynasty Ten Kingdoms 907-960AD Infighting and upheaval.

 Song Dynasty 960-1274AD The Song dynasty was the first in world history to issue banknotes or true paper money and the first Chinese government to establish a permanent standing navy.
 Economically, the Song dynasty was unparalleled with a gross domestic product three times larger than that of Europe during the 12th century.
-The spread of literature and knowledge was enhanced by the rapid expansion of woodblock printing and the 11th-century invention of movable-type printing.
+The spread of literature and knowledge was enhanced by the rapid expansion of woodblock printing and the 1000's AD invention of movable-type printing.
 Philosophers such as Cheng Yi and Zhu Xi reinvigorated Confucianism with new commentary, infused with Buddhist ideals, and emphasized a new organization of classic texts that established the doctrine of Neo-Confucianism.

 Yuan Dynasty 1279-1336AD was a Mongol-led imperial dynasty of China and a successor state to the Mongol Empire after its division.[note 2]
 It was established by Kublai (Emperor Shizu or Setsen Khan), the fifth khagan-emperor of the Mongol Empire.Although Genghis Khan's enthronement as Khagan in 1206 was described in Chinese and the Mongol Empire had ruled territories including modern-day northern China for decades, it was not until 1271 that Kublai Khan officially proclaimed the dynasty, the conquest was not complete until 1279 when the Southern Song dynasty was defeated in the Battle of Yamen.
 His realm was, by this point, isolated from the other Mongol-led khanates and controlled most of modern-day China and its surrounding areas, including modern-day Mongolia.